khoiphanngoc89/AutoInject/readme.md

 Auto Inject

-Auto scan type and its defined type to inject to container
+Auto scan type and its defined type to inject into container